ElVaissaire/Project_Mobile_Prog/README.md

 Simple project that displays a list of the first fifty game items of Guild Wars 2 and their details.
 It uses the official API Rest Guild Wars 2.

-It displays the list via a RecyclerView and keep data in cache thanks to shared preferences.
+It displays the list via a RecyclerView and keeps data in cache, thanks to shared preferences.

 SCREENSHOTS :